GPAQ General Practice Assessment Questionnaire

 6. We always used the spreadsheet and linked Word report file.
 Where can I find these for the new version of GPAQ?

 The spreadsheet and calculation files are still available for GPAQ V2.
 These analysis files were developed at Manchester University, under a grant which has come to an end.

-If you need help with analysis, please see details of the services offered by the licensed provider companies listed on the right of the home page and below.
-Only companies licensed by Cambridge University may offer a commercial analysis service.
+If you need help with analysis, the licensed provider companies are listed on the right of the home page and details of their services are given below.
+Only companies licensed by Cambridge University may offer a commercial GPAQ analysis service.